-"Impair" or "adversely affect" shall mean causing a condition in which the employee is or may be unable to properly perform his or her duties due to the effects of drugs or alcohol in his or her body.
+"Impair" or "adversely affect" shall mean causing a condition in which the employee is or may be unable to properly perform their duties due to the effects of drugs or alcohol in their body.
 Where impairment exists, or is presumed, incapacity for duty shall be presumed.